Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động15/01/2025

-(NLDO) - An archaeological treasure that could reshape human history has been found in the middle of the African equatorial rainforest.
+(NLĐO) - An archaeological treasure that could reshape human history has been found deep within the equatorial rainforests of Africa.

 At the Río Campo site hidden deep in the jungles of Equatorial Guinea, scientists have found a large archaeological treasure trove, the world's oldest evidence of organized human habitation in an equatorial rainforest environment.

 The finds include 418 stone tools.
-Given their role at the time they were made, how they were made, their age up to 40,000 years ago, and the groundbreaking information they provide, it is an unparalleled find.
+Given their role at the time they were made, how they were made, their dating back up to 40,000 years, and the groundbreaking information they provide, it is an unparalleled find.

 Kho báu 76.000 tuổi tiết lộ về bộ tộc “siêu nhân”- Ảnh 1.